Get Involved!

 Advisor: Mrs. Wheeler

-This a very active club which is affiliated with both State and National F.B.L.A.
-Students engage in a variety of activities every year, including state and national competitions.
-Emphasis is on developing leadership skills.
+This is a very active club which is affiliated with both NYS and National F.B.L.A. organizations.
+Students engage in a variety of activities every year including NYS and national competitions.
+Emphasis is placed on developing leadership skills.

 Green Club